denten-books/plain-text/1-device.md

 representation for the machine.
 Understanding, in that sense, lies simply in the structural accord between something internal and external.

-Wittgenstein takes up the question of interpretation again in his *Brown Notebook.* He defines reading mechanically, as an activity devoid of meaning which involves "translating script into sounds," "writing according to dictation," or "copying in writing a page of print."
+Wittgenstein engages the question of semantics again in his *Brown Notebook.*
+He first defines reading mechanically, as an activity devoid of meaning which involves "translating script into sounds," "writing according to dictation," or "copying in writing a page of print."
 What happens when a naive child reads a newspaper?
 Wittgenstein asks, echoing Kuhlman and Descartes.
 The child's eyes, he answers, "glide along the printed words, he pronounces them aloud or to himself," but "other words he pronounces after having seen their first few letters only, others again he reads out letter by letter."
 Children act as "reading machines" when they pay no attention to what they read.
 A child reads "faultlessly like a reliable machine," Wittgenstein repeats, emphasising the mechanical property of colloquially "mechanistic" reading [@wittgenstein_blue_1965, 119].
 Another hypothetical child merely pretends to read.
 It guesses at the words and on occasion repeats things "by heart," without actually seeing them on the page [@wittgenstein_blue_1965, 121-22].
 Would any of these hypothetical scenarios rise to our conventional understanding of reading?

 Wittgenstein continues to complicate such edge cases.
-He gives the example of a hallucinating patient, who "reads" what to us looks like gibberish, and the case of a man who fakes reading Cyrillic by memorizing the lines phonetically.
-He talks of machines too which produce random sounds that occasionally, by accident, correspond to some existing texts.
+He considers the case of a hallucinating patient, who "reads" what to us looks like gibberish.
+Another fakes reading Cyrillic by memorizing the lines phonetically.
+He thinks of machines too which produce random sounds that occasionally, by accident, correspond to some existing texts.
 In each case, we envision two mechanisms, Wittgenstein writes, one visible and external and one hidden and internal.
-To read the reader must do more than go through the motions of reading.
-Outward signs of reading are insufficient to indicate comprehension.
+The reader eventually does more than mimic the mechanical motions of reading.
-The physical motions---of gliding one's eyes across the page and saying the words out loud---must connect in some way with appropriate internal, mental representations.
+Outward signs are insufficient to indicate comprehension.
+The motions---of gliding one's eyes across the page and saying the words out loud---must connect in some way to appropriate internal, mental representations.

 We are tempted then to privilege the inward-facing signs of comprehension as the "real criterion for a person's reading or not reading."
-However, no such internal mechanisms can be known to us or communicated to others properly, Wittgenstein argues [@wittgenstein_blue_1965, 120].
-We can only intuit the reader's private experience of reading.
-Absent first-hand access to private mental states of another, reading pupils must convince their teachers that the scanned sign had the intended effect through language.
-This requires even more words in a sort of an interrupted hermeneutic circle.
-To convince Socrates that he actually understands the recited words, Phaedrus must use more words.
-But what if those are memorized as well?
+However, no such internal mechanisms can be known to us or communicated to others properly [@wittgenstein_blue_1965, 120].
+We can only intuit a reader's intimate experience of reading.
+Absent the ability to convey private mental states directly, reading pupils must convince their teachers that the scanned sign had the intended effect through language.
+This requires even more words.
+The hermeneutic circuit is perpetually frustrated.
+How can Phaedrus convince Socrates?
+How can he explain that he understands?
+Texts beget texts.
+But what if the explanation is memorized as well?
 What can be done to convince others definitively of our having understood a text properly?

-Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting [a] feeling."
+Wittgenstein finally describes something akin to affective hermeneutics---an "indirect way of transmitting [a] feeling."
 Communication, we would say today, is always mediated.
 In the conclusion of his notebooks, Wittgenstein imagines the possibility of "direct" modes communication, capable of transmitting feelings immediately from one person to another, in a way that "obviate[s] the external medium of communication" [@wittgenstein_blue_1965, 185].
 Barring that possibility, we are ultimately limited by our private sensations of knowledge.
 "Something which we can never know happens at the end end," Wittgenstein writes [@wittgenstein_blue_1965, 185].
-Any sense of affirmation, the phatic utterance---Can you hear me now?---comes through further expression, entailing further uncertainty.
+Any sense of affirmation, the phatic utterance---Can you hear me now?
+Did you understand?---comes through further expression, entailing further uncertainty.

-Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of language, communication, or the mind.
-They do however contain the seeds of the reading and writing machines later imagined by Alan Turing at the formative sources of contemporary computing.
-Wittgenstein's experimental thought machines prefigure the contemporary conversation about machine intelligence.
-Wittgenstein conjures his fantastical broken mechanisms to test the limits of our intuitions about reading, writing, and comprehension.

-*Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*, gives us another glimpse into the pre-history of the literary device.
+*Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*, develops the reading experiments further.
 It begins again with a problem of "understanding" and "not understanding."
 "To understand a language," Wittgenstein writes, means "to take in a symbolism as a whole" [@wittgenstein_philosophical_1974, 5].
 A word is always a part of a larger system.
 Similarly, a pass in football (soccer) also only makes sense as part of the game.
 It is meaningless in isolation.
-From the start of his argument, Wittgenstein envisions "understanding" as a type of trans-mediation.
-In comparing the understanding of language propositions to music, he writes: "For explanation I can only translate the musical picture into a picture in another medium and let the one picture throw light on the other" [@wittgenstein_philosophical_1974, 41].
-And elsewhere:
+From the start, Wittgenstein envisions "understanding" as a type of trans-mediation.
+In comparing the understanding of language and music, he writes: "For explanation I can only translate the musical picture into a picture in another medium and let the one picture throw light on the other" [@wittgenstein_philosophical_1974, 41].
+And
-"How curious: we should like to explain the understanding of a gesture as a *translation* into words, and the understanding of words as a translation into gestures [emphasis mine]."[@wittgenstein_philosophical_1974, 42] In conclusion, he again describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation."[@wittgenstein_philosophical_1974, 45] To understand something said is thus akin to modeling it in clay or drawing it.
-Similarly, we imagine explaining the rules of basketball to someone who only knows how to play hockey by analogy: the puck bares a grammatical resemblance to the ball, the goal net to the basketball hoop.
+elsewhere: "How curious: we should like to explain the understanding of a gesture as a *translation* into words, and the understanding of words as a translation into gestures [emphasis mine]."[@wittgenstein_philosophical_1974, 42] In conclusion, he again describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation."[@wittgenstein_philosophical_1974, 45] To understand something said is thus akin to modeling it in clay or drawing it.
+Similarly, we imagine explaining basketball rules to someone who only knows how to play hockey by
+analogy: pucks bare grammatical resemblance to balls, goals to basketball hoops.
+The symbolic grammar of one game explains the other.

-It is insufficient however to merely paraphrase: to show understanding one must "draw a picture" or "model" in a way that reveals the correspondence of equivalent structures.
+It is insufficient however to merely paraphrase: to show understanding one must "draw a picture" or "model" in a way that reveals a correspondence of equivalent structures.
 Language cannot, in this view, be explained by more language.
 We must trade symbolisms to create a model that explains one representational system in terms of another.
+The symbolisms cannot diverge completely either.
+There must be some productive overlap to account for the structural similarities between balls and pucks.
+We would have to explain: take note of these similarities, but not these---these are incidental.
-The process is not exact.
-How would one account for the differences between balls and pucks, for example, or explain to how "clay models" correspond to their "language models" counterparts?
-The media are not equivalent.
-Consequently, the rules of the game unfold by logics connected to distinct physicalities: air and clay, ice and grass.
+Language cannot be modelled like clay exactly.
+The rules of one game unfold by logics connected to its distinct physicalities: air and clay, ice and asphalt.

 In thinking of the various ways in which the translation between divergent symbolisms breaks, Wittgenstein continually returns to the pianola, a type a player piano.
-The pianola joins the music score to the mechanism in a rigid way.
-The mechanism and symbolic notation become one.
+The pianola joins music score to mechanism in a rigid way.
+Mechanism and symbolic notation become one.
 The machine does not "interpret," in that sense.
 Perforated paper physically actuates the appropriate pins and gears and always in the same manner, leaving no room for interpretation.
-As long as the mechanism functions properly, musical notation and the internal arrangement of instrument parts stand in perfect accord.
-The rigidity of the connection assures the correspondence between symbolisms.
-The machine enacts an exacting translation from one medium to the next by mechanical means, as the actuating mechanisms of the player piano fit into the grooves of a music roll.
+As long as the mechanism functions properly, musical notation and internal arrangement of instrument parts stand in perfect accord.
+The connection's rigidity assures a symbolic correspondence.
+The machine enacts an exacting translation from one medium to the next by mechanical means, as the actuating mechanisms of the player piano fit into the grooves of a music roll (Fig 1.1).

-![Electrically operated musical instrument by Clyde Coleman of Chicago, Il.
-1914, US1107495A [@coleman_electrically-operated_1914, 1].
-Wittgenstein
-returns to the image of pianola throughout his writings.](images/figure-1-1.png)
+!!!
+Insert Figure 1.1 here.

-This sort of a rigid correspondence seems to bring us closer to solving the challenge of "proper" interpretation.
-But, like the other, less exacting, mechanisms of comprehension, the pianola can break too.
-Wittgenstein explains in the early passages of *Philosophical Grammar*: "Aren't our sentences parts of a mechanism?
+The idea of a rigid correspondence seems to bring us closer to solving the challenge of "proper" comprehension.
+What if reading could become similarly rigid, in a way that is impossible to misinterpret?
+But, like other, less exacting, mechanisms of comprehension, pianolas too break.
+Early in *Philosophical Grammar* Wittgenstein explains: "Aren't our sentences parts of a mechanism?
 As in a pianola?
 But suppose it is in bad condition?"
-[@wittgenstein_philosophical_1974, 10] "The sentences that we utter have a particular purpose," Wittgenstein elaborates:
+[@wittgenstein_philosophical_1974, 10] "The sentences that we utter have a particular purpose," Wittgenstein writes:

 > they are to produce certain effects.
 They are parts of a mechanism, perhaps
 > a psychological mechanism, and the words of the sentences are also parts of